 Caspar David Friedrich developed a significant reputation in his early career.

-He is viewed as a figure of great psychological complexity, “a celebrator of beauty haunted by darkness”.
+Being one of the prominent Romanticism artists, he was regarded as a figure of great psychological complexity, “a celebrator of beauty haunted by darkness”.

 He is best known for his mid-period landscapes, which typically feature pensive figures against night skies, morning mists, barren trees, or Gothic ruins.